tuco5/tuco-cruz-wp/README.md

-# This is the tuco - cruz landing page.
+# Tuco - Cruz landing page.

-Landing page for Tuco - Cruz

 This project was build with NPM, SASS.